 By “sharp conflicts,” Walker means battles that introduce new institutions, that secure new rights, and encourage new “political and social mobilization” (Walker 1966, 293).
 As examples of the innovations that “sharp conflicts” bring about, he names the social security system, the Wagner Act, the Subversive Activities Control Act of 1950, or the Civil Rights Bill of 1964, ever came about.”
 Look at the incongruity of this list, which places the anti-communist McCarren act in the company of victories for collective bargaining and black civil rights.
 Walker’s realism shows itself here, in his frankness that not all popular movement conduces to liberal gains.
 It is also evident in his conviction that conflict is not neutral.
 It is an institutional force that mobilizes and demobilizes popular participation.
 It follows that nonparticipation should be an “intense concern” of democratic theory (Walker 1966, #).

 It was controversial for Walker to charge that “democratic elitists” (a overbroad category into which Walker cast self-proclaimed elitists together with pluralist democrats) did not share this concern.
 At the time, this charge seems to have offended Dahl more than any other feature of Walker’s argument.
 Over the course of his career, Dahl may well have grown more concerned to foster responsible citizen participation.
-In 1956, dHis purportedly “empirical” democratic theory encouraged scholars to read abstention as consent and discount the political significance of violence.
+In 1956, Dahl famously praised pluralism as a stable system because it is, first, based on “a broad consensus on the underlying values of democracy” (Walker 1991, 45) and, second, “open to any organized group” which perceived those values to be under threat (Dahl #).
+His purportedly “empirical” democratic theory encouraged scholars to read abstention as consent and discount the political significance of violence.